MusingaBrian/PHP-mvc-framework/README.md

 ---

-This is a Light Weight Frame build from in order to understand how frameworks like **laravel** work internally.
+This is a Light Weight PHP Framework built from order to understand and appreciate in order to understand how frameworks like **laravel** and **Symphony** work internally.

+It is written in **OOP** Programming Paradigm using design patterns such as singleton, facade and more...

-IT Feature the following Components
+It Features the following Components

 - Router
 - Controller
 - Model
 - View
 - Database Helper Method
+- Validation Methods
 - More